CiwPython/Ciw/docs/Reference/results.rst

     - :code:`id_number`
        - The unique identification number for that customer.
     - :code:`customer_class`
-       - That number of that customer's customer class.
+       - The number of that customer's customer class.
 If dynamic customer classes are used, this is the customer's previous class, before a new customer class is sampled after service.
     - :code:`node`
        - The number of the node at which the service took place.
     - :code:`arrival_date`